Aidan Kearney (journalist)

-Aidan Timothy Kearney (born December 1981) is an American journalist, author, and conservative activist, also known as Turtleboy.
+Aidan Timothy Kearney (born December 1981) is an American journalist, author, and activist, also known as Turtleboy.
 Kearney is the senior editor of the website and podcast TB Daily News.
 He gained notoriety for his coverage of a case regarding the death of John O'Keefe, a Boston Police officer, and the ensuing prosecution of Karen Read, and for organizing protests in support of Read.

 Early career

 Kearney is the son of a former attorney and Worcester School Committee member Mary Mullaney and Kevin Kearney.
 He was raised in Worcester, Massachusetts.
 Kearney attended South High Community School, graduating in 2000.
 He attended the University of Massachusetts Amherst, where he was a member of the intramural sports teams that won the 2002 Men's Weekend Football Championship and lost the 2003 Men's Flag Football Championship.
 Kearney coached boys varsity track at Doherty Memorial High School in Worcester, circa 2007, and worked as a history teacher at Shepherd Hill Regional High School in Dudley, Massachusetts, for 11 years, until late 2014.

 In 2021, Kearney ran for Wachusett Regional School Committee, but was not elected.